 In 2003, James Faris joined the pastoral staff and accepted a call to the Southfield, Michigan RPC in 2006.
 In 2006, Dr. Michael LeFebvre was added for the purpose of planting Christ Church Reformed Presbyterian in the western suburbs of Indianapolis, which was established in late 2006.
 Dr. Blackwood resigned his charge in 2008 in order to care for the needs of his wife.

-Pastor Rich Johnston labored as the sole pastor when Dr. Blackwood stepped back, and Pastor Johnston continues to lead the congregation as the moderator of the session.
-Pastor Faris was called once again to labor with him in 2011.
-Today, as the congregation approaches its 50th anniversary, God has caused the body to mature from a church of predominantly young people, to a congregation of primarily families, to a full-orbed congregation of senior citizens to infants.
+Pastor Rich Johnston labored as the sole pastor when Dr. Blackwood stepped back, and he continues to serve to the present.
+Pastor James Faris was called once again to labor with him in 2011, and now he serves as moderator of the session.
+Today, God has caused the body to mature from a church of predominantly young people, to a congregation of primarily families, to a full-orbed congregation of senior citizens to infants.
 In this, we rejoice!